MahMekkawy/reactJS-to-do-list/README.md

 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the MT License.